-As Scotland's motor cruising school, we offer a wide variety of shorebased, practical and online courses.
+As Scotland's motor cruising school, we offer a wide variety of shorebased and practical courses.
 Whether you're looking to take your first steps on the water or are a more experienced skipper wanting to further develop your skills, we have the right course for you.

 How do I book?

 All of our courses can now be booked online.